Fluorophore: Size (molecular weight)

-Most fluorophores are organic small molecules of 20 - 100 atoms (200 - 1000 Dalton - the molecular weight may be higher depending on grafted modifications, and conjugated molecules), but there are also much larger natural fluorophores that are proteins: green fluorescent protein (GFP) is 27 kDa and several phycobiliproteins (PE, APC...) are ≈240kDa.
-In 2020, the smallest known fluorophore was claimed to be 3-hydroxyisonicotinaldehyde, a compound of 14 atoms and only 123 Da.
+Most fluorophores are organic small molecules of 20–100 atoms (200–1000 Dalton; the molecular weight may be higher depending on grafted modifications and conjugated molecules), but there are also much larger natural fluorophores that are proteins: green fluorescent protein (GFP) is 27 kDa, and several phycobiliproteins (PE, APC...) are ≈240kDa.
+As of 2020, the smallest known fluorophore was claimed to be 3-hydroxyisonicotinaldehyde, a compound of 14 atoms and only 123 Da.

-Fluorescence particles like quantum dots: 2-10 nm diameter, 100-100,000 atoms, are also considered fluorophores.
+Fluorescence particles like quantum dots (2–10 nm diameter, 100–100,000 atoms) are also considered fluorophores.

-The size of the fluorophore might sterically hinder the tagged molecule, and affect the fluorescence polarity.
+The size of the fluorophore might sterically hinder the tagged molecule and affect the fluorescence polarity.

 Families

 Fluorophore molecules could be either utilized alone, or serve as a fluorescent motif of a functional system.
 Based on molecular complexity and synthetic methods, fluorophore molecules could be generally classified into four categories: proteins and peptides, small organic compounds, synthetic oligomers and polymers, and multi-component systems.

-Fluorescent proteins GFP (green), YFP (yellow) and RFP (red) can be attached to other specific proteins to form a fusion protein, synthesized in cells after transfection of a suitable plasmid carrier.
+Fluorescent proteins GFP, YFP, and RFP (green, yellow, and red, respectively) can be attached to other specific proteins to form a fusion protein, synthesized in cells after transfection of a suitable plasmid carrier.

 Non-protein organic fluorophores belong to following major chemical families: